0xproflupin/solana-durable-nonces/README.md

 The transfer is not successful because the hash has expired.
 How do we overcome this issue of expired blockhashes?
 Using Durable Nonces!

 ### Using Durable Nonces
 We will use the `nonce-account.json` and `nonce-authority.json` keypairs that we created earlier.
-We already have a nonce initialised in the `nonce-account`.
+We already have a nonce initialized in the `nonce-account`.
 Let's advance it to get a new one first, just to be sure that the `nonce` isn't already used.

 ```console